puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-2-0/01-configure-module-pipeline/assignment.md

 ✔️ **Result:** The errors you intentionally added to the code have successfully (and temporarily!) broken the pipeline.

-Fix the module repo code to run the pipeline successfully
+Fix the module repository code to run the pipeline successfully
 ========

 1. Switch back to the VS Code window to fix unit and syntax tests.
 Open **nginx_spec.rb** and fix the code you broke earlier.